-- 5.3.1 Any formal planning agreement offer must be made in writing by the developer and landowners (if the developer does not own the land) in the form of a Planning Agreement template (see Part 9 Planning Agreement Template) including inprinciple agreement to the terms set out in the Planning Agreement template. - 5.3.2 An offer can be in the form of :a proposed Planning Agreement prepared on the Council's Planning Agreement template (see Part 9 Planning Agreement Template) including the explanatory note and which is signed by all the parties to the Planning Agreement (other than the Council accompanied by a letter covering the matters set out in Section 5.3.2
+- 5.3.1 Any formal planning agreement offer must be made in writing by the developer and landowners (if the developer does not own the land) in the form of a Planning Agreement template (see Part 9 Planning Agreement Template) including inprinciple agreement to the terms set out in the Planning Agreement template. - 5.3.2 An offer can be in the form of :a proposed Planning Agreement prepared on the Council's Planning Agreement template (see Part 9 Planning Agreement Template) including the explanatory note and which is signed by all the parties to the Planning Agreement (other than the Council) accompanied by a letter covering the matters set out in Section 5.3.3, or a detailed letter of offer covering the matters set out in Section 5.3.3.